 If I have made the process of starting an app business sound risky, complex and littered with challenges then, believe me, this posts barely scratches the surface.
 We have not even started to explore the challenges of funding, marketing and making your app profitable.

 If this post has deterred you from starting your own app business there is a 99.9% chance that I have saved you from losing large sums of money, wasting huge amounts of your time and an unquantifiable amount of stress and aggravation.
-If you still remain undeterred after reading this post, you are either naïve to a degree beyond my ability to persuade you to reconsider or have truly hit upon such a genius idea that you are prepared to see through despite all of the challenges and the very high likelihood of failure.
+If you still remain undeterred after reading this post, you are either being naïve or have truly hit upon such a genius idea that you are prepared to see through despite all of the challenges and the very high likelihood of failure.

 About Danny Richman